ISAITB/docs-itb-ta/source/navigate/index.rst

 ----------------------

 The first page you are presented with after logging in is called your **landing page**.
-This is set up by you as the point to welcome your community members to the test bed.
-If not set, this will be the default page configured by the test bed administrator.
+This is set up by you as the point to welcome your community members to the Test Bed.
+If not set, this will be the default page configured by the Test Bed administrator.

 .. figure:: ../screenshots/navigate_landing_page.png
   :align: center